 Funding: financial support and incentive programs available to municipalities and their partners (https://greenmunicipalfund.ca/resources/brownfield-roadmaps)

-FCM’s LiBRE (Leadership in Brownfield Renewal) Framework is based on best practices observed in Canadian municipalities that have succeeded in catalyzing brownfield redevelopment.
+GMF’s Brownfields Learning Journey: Dealing with brownfields can be a daunting task, especially for smaller municipal governments.
+To assist municipalities with this, the Green Municipal Fund has designed a learning journey that will help your municipality achieve its brownfield redevelopment goals by walking you through GMF's seven-step brownfield framework.
 It consists of a series of seven key steps that municipalities should follow, and adapt for their local context, to become effective facilitators of brownfield redevelopment.
-Complete the steps in an order best suited for your community, whether following them one-by-one, undertaking several simultaneously, or building on work already accomplished. (https://greenmunicipalfund.ca/resources/guide-libre-best-practices-framework)
+Complete the steps in an order best suited for your community, whether following them one-by-one, undertaking several simultaneously, or building on work already accomplished. (https://greenmunicipalfund.ca/resources/learning-journey-brownfields-redevelopment-your-community)

 Other useful brownfield resources: https://canadianbrownfieldsnetwork.ca/resources/brownfield-resources